Food, gas prices pinch families as inflation surges globally

 “We will mostly feel this in the new year when electricity goes up,” Molak said.
 “We are really going to feel it when we have to spend more on our home than on pleasure.”

-Hungary's currency, the forint, has lost around 16% of its value against the dollar in the last six months and slipped to a historic low against the euro last week.
-That's part of a strategy by Hungary’s central bank to keep the country competitive and attract foreign companies seeking cheap labor, said Zsolt Balassi, a portfolio manager at Hold Asset Management in Budapest.
+Hungary’s currency, the forint, has lost around 16 percent of its value against the dollar in the last six months and slipped to a historic low against the euro last week.
+That’s part of a strategy by Hungary’s central bank to keep the country competitive and attract foreign companies seeking cheap labour, said Zsolt Balassi, a portfolio manager at Hold Asset Management in Budapest.

 “As the Hungarian forint, and actually all regional currencies, are more or less constantly weakening, this will constantly raise oil prices in our currencies,” Balassi said.